postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 The public URL field contains the URL to share with the outside world.
 For example, if you’re publishing your primary collection, you might want to select a “production” environment, so your documentation is immediately usable for new visitors.

 > **IMPORTANT:**  Any confidential information in your environment, such as **passwords and access tokens**, might be publicly visible.
-Make sure to remove all such information from the environment before you publish documentation with an environment.
+Remove all such information from the environment before you publish documentation with an environment.

 The public documentation link always has the most up-to-date content.
 You don’t need to repeat the Publish flow each time you wantto update your documentation.